microsoft/jacdac/services/power.md

 run a power provider service.
 These are **not** accounted for in the power negotiation protocol.

-The protocol is based on `on` reports, which are always sent in the same frame, after general device announce packets.
+The protocol is based on `on` reports, which are always sent after general device announce packets, in the same frame.
 This makes it simpler for other power services to parse them.

 The `on` reports contain device priority, which is either its remaining battery capacity, or a constant.

-After sending an announce with `on` report, the service enters 10ms grace period.
+After queuing an announce with `on` report, the service enters a grace period until the report has been sent on the wire.
 During grace period incoming `on` reports are ignored.

 * Upon reset, a power service enables itself (instant-on), and after 0-300ms (random) send the first announce packet (with `on` report)
-* Every enabled power service emits power `on` reports with its announce packets, which are sent every 400-600ms (random).
+* Every enabled power service emits power `on` reports with its announce packets, which are sent every 400-600ms (random; first few announce packets can be even sent more often)
-* If an enabled power service sees a power `on` report from somebody else of higher or equal priority, it disables itself (unless in grace period).
+* If an enabled power service sees a power `on` report from somebody else of higher or equal priority, it disables itself (unless in grace period)
-* If a power service has been disabled for at least 55-60s (random) and in the last second it has only seen `on` report of lower or equal priority, then just before the next announce period it enables itself.
-* If a disabled power service sees no power `on` report for more than ~1100ms, it enables itself (this is when the previous power source is unplugged or otherwise malfunctions).
+* If a disabled power service sees no power `on` report for more than ~1100ms, it enables itself (this is when the previous power source is unplugged or otherwise malfunctions)

-The purpose of the grace period in a new provider is for the other power services to receive the power `on` report from the new provider and shut down.
-Otherwise, a power `on` report from an old provider could arrive in the receive queue of the new provider, while it's queuing its own initial report.
-This would result in both old and new provider shutting down.
-It's still possible, though unlikely, for the new power `on` to fail to reach the old provider;
-the next old power `on` will disable the new provider, while keeping the old one running.

-A separate power `on` report is used, as opposed to `enabled` reading or a service announce packet because these reports are only emitted directly after the device announce packet, and cannot be triggered otherwise, minimizing the number of cases to analyze in the protocol.
+* Power services keep track of the current provider (device ID from the most recent `on` report, either incoming or outgoing).
+  If the current provider has not changed for at least 50-60s (random), and its last priority is lower or equal to the current service priority, then just before the next announce period, the service enables itself (thus also resetting the 50-60s timer).

+### Rationale for the grace period

+Consider the following scenario:
+* device A queues `on` report for sending
+* A receives external `on` packet from B (thus disabling A)
+* the A `on` report is sent from the queue (thus eventually disabling B) To avoid that, we make sure that at the precise instant when `on` report is sent, the device is enabled (and thus will stay enabled until another `on` report arrives).
+This could be achieved by inspecting the enable bit, aftering acquiring the line and before starting UART transmission, however that would require breaking abstraction layers.
+So instead, we never disable the service, while the `on` packet is queued.
+This may lead to delays in disabling power services, but these should be limited due to the random nature of the announce packet spacing.

 ## Registers